Find a Qualified Attorney Near You

 Foster Children With Disabilities

 Foster children with medical issues or disabilities face unique challenges.
 Often, these children have been removed from their biological families due to neglect or child abuse.
 They may have complex medical needs that require ongoing care.
-Family is unable or unwilling to provide the necessary support.
+The family is unable or unwilling to provide the necessary support.
 This may leave these children at risk for further health complications.

 A 2020 study found that nearly half of children in foster care have special healthcare needs.
 These children may deteriorate further if their foster parents can’t meet their needs.